thenaesh/BubbleBlast/README.md

 Action 4: Swipe a projectile towards either wall in a manner such that the angle between the trajectory and the horizontal is small.
 Observe the projectile after (WLOG) it reflects off the left wall.

-Expectation 4: The projectile should travel to the right wall with the expected trajectory and reflect off the right wall in the expected manner.
-After a series of reflections, the projectile should collide with the ceiling and stop.
+Expectation 4: The projectile should travel to the right wall with the expected trajectory and reflect off the right wall in the expected manner (described in Expectation 2).
+After a finite sequence of reflections (exactly how many depends on the original angle the projectile was fired at) off alternating walls, the projectile should collide with the ceiling and stop.

 ### Interaction of Projectile with Bubbles